 I’m talking to you, entrepreneur who won’t take a sick day.

-The piece that I hate for you, especially now that we’re virtual, is fewer of you are taking sick days now.
+The piece that I hate for you, especially if you are virtual, is fewer of you are taking sick days now.

-So not feeling well, powering through, all of those things are great if you’re playing for UT football, and you beat West Virginia last week.
+So not feeling well, powering through, all of those things are great if you’re playing for UT football, and you beat Alabama last week.
 No so great for counselors.

 How can a counselor make extra income?